cs-ed/edtech-plan-afrewin/README.md

 MUHSD went one-to-one nearly a decade ago, realizing that students needed to become much more familiar with using computers and the internet.
 Many professional developments were offered to teachers to help them integrate technology into their lessons.
 For example, notes can be posted for students who were absent.
 Tutorial videos can be posted for students who need extra help.
 Teachers can organize the entire unit (or course) online in Canvas (or on a website) for students to access on-demand.
 The Google Translate extension can help English Learners access digital materials in their home language.
 Assignments can be modified to meet the requirements of an IEP, without calling undue attention to the student.
 There are so many tools and applications available online that can help all students learn and access the content for any class they are taking.

 At the same time, instructors need to ensure that they are still using good teaching strategies.
 Classes need to engage students at higher Depths of Knowledge.
 Lessons should be student-centered, with students actively engaging in partner and class discussions.
 Explicitly teaching expectations and holding students accountable for their learning is key to their continued success.
-Having those structures in place can also help the class pivot and still use class time productively if the technology fails on a given day (for instance, if the internet goes down in a wing of school due to workers accidentally cutting the fiber optic cables).
+Having those structures in place can also help the class pivot and still use class time productively if the technology fails on a given day (for instance, if the internet goes down on campus) or if the school is required to return to remote learning.

 Courses, like AP Computer Science Principles, help students begin to explore the impact of technology on society.
 Often, students don't even realize that what they are doing may be questionable or even illegal, especially regarding the use of copyrighted images.
 Students should begin to contemplate the ethics of cheating, the social impacts of one's digital footprint, or even privacy concerns in the face of the increasing presence of technology and data mining in daily life.
 While there are no easy answers, students will be better prepared to use technology as they continue toward adulthood.

 ## References